aaronsu11/langfuse-on-aws/README.md

 * Aurora Serverless database settings
     - `serverlessV2MinCapacity`: Adjust the minimum capacity of the Aurora Serverless v2 database.
 The lowest value is 0.5 ACU.
     - `serverlessV2MaxCapacity`: Adjust the maximum capacity of the Aurora Serverless v2 database.
+    - `storageEncrypted`: Set to `true` to encrypt the database cluster storage.
     - `deletionProtection`: Set to `true` to prevent accidental deletion of the database.
     - `enableDataApi`: Set to `true` to enable the Query Editor in the AWS Console.
 * App Runner settings